Google Business Profile: How to Claim & Optimize Your Listing for Local SEO in 2025

 Common Issues During the Claiming Process and Solutions

-While claiming your Google Business Profile should be straightforward, several common roadblocks can occur:
+While claiming your Google Business Profile should be straightforward, several common roadblocks can occur.
+Here’s how to handle them:

 - Someone else has claimed your business: If another person has already verified your business, you’ll see a message stating “This listing has already been claimed.”
 In this case, you’ll need to request ownership by clicking “Request access” and following the prompts.
 Google will contact the current profile manager, who has 7 days to respond.